-Frozen: Pain does not worsen, and it may decrease at this stage.
+Frozen: Pain does not worsen and may decrease at this stage.
 The shoulder remains stiff.
-It can last from 4 to 6 months, and movement may be restricted.
+It can last 4 to 6 months, and movement may be restricted.

-Thawing: Movement gets easier and may eventually return to normal.
+Thawing: Movement gets more accessible and may eventually return to normal.
 Pain may fade but occasionally recur.
 This takes between 6 months and two years.

-Over 90 percent of people find that symptoms improve with simple exercises and pain control.
-A frozen shoulder normally recovers, but it can take three years.
+Over 90 percent of people find that simple exercises and pain control improve symptoms.
+A frozen shoulder recovers typically, but it can take three years.

 When Is Surgery Indicated?

-Other operations, such as removing spurs, may also be indicated or required at the time of the manipulation.
+Other operations, such as removing spurs, may also be indicated or required during the manipulation.
 These operations can sometimes be done with the arthroscope but may require one or two larger incisions around the shoulder (open surgery).